Last Updated on December 15, 2020.

 1. They Automate and Outsource Repetitive Tasks

+If you can only take on one of these mom hacks, hear me on this one.
 You can only do so much in a day.
 You have to stop spending precious time and brain power on repetitive tasks, especially ones you hate.
 I’m talking about things like grocery shopping, grass mowing, and meal planning.
 Automate any task or chore you can, no matter how big or small.
 And the tasks that can’t be automated, outsource them.
 Here are some examples.

 There’s almost no reason you should ever have to step foot into a grocery store again.
 You can pay for services like Instacart or Shipt to have groceries delivered, but there are also numerous free options for outsourcing your grocery shopping (usually with a minimum order value).
 You just have to drive to the store for pickup.